tramnguyenhere/visma-assignment-2023/README.md

 4. Open the file src/requestURI.ts, replace the available value of the variable "uri" to your own value
 5. On your terminal, run: `npm run build`
 6. From the root directory, navigate to `dist` directory by running: `cd dist`
-7. On your terminal, run: `npm start`
+7. On your terminal, run: `node index`

 (!
-Ensure to run `npm start` only when you are in 'dist' directory)
+Ensure to run `node index` only when you are in 'dist' directory)

 ## Understanding of the problem